Note

 Backup

 If you choose not to utilize the cluster_mode option in your filesets for a Failover Cluster configuration, your backups will be limited to the VMs on the node where the File Daemon is installed, as long as they match your include/exclude settings.
 However, you have the option to install a file daemon on each node.
-On the other hand, if you do specify cluster_mode, the Hyper-V Winapi Plugin will identify all VMs that meet your include/exclude settings across the entire cluster, including remote nodes that are accessible.
+On the other hand, if you do specify cluster_mode, the Hyper-V WinAPI Plugin will identify all VMs that meet your include/exclude settings across the entire cluster, including remote nodes that are accessible.
 It will then attempt to migrate remote VMs locally before performing the backup.
 Once the backup is complete, the VM will be automatically migrated back to its original node.

 The files backed up from the Hyper-V server will be visible in a bconsole or will have the prefix /@HYPERV-WINAPI/.